 3. We work with a meditation teacher to learn the practice of mindfulness and we try to practice every night.
 We’re now up to ten minutes, and the change on his face afterwards is visible 100% of the time.
 I’m also encouraging him to take mindfulness breaks throughout the day if the pain starts to feel overwhelming and brims over into anxiety, but he’s not quite able to practice alone yet.

-4. Deeply inspired by Charlotte Reznick’s brilliant book, “The Power of your Child’s Imagination” (which is very similar to Inner Bonding® but tailored for kids), I purchased her CD and downloaded it onto our iTouch.
+4. Deeply inspired by Charlotte Reznick’s brilliant book, “The Power of your Child’s Imagination”, I purchased her CD and downloaded it onto our iTouch.
 Her guided visualizations, with titles like “Finding your Special Place” and “Your Personal Wizard”, are designed to help kids connect to their inner resources of wisdom, comfort, and clarity.
 Everest listens to these at night while he’s trying to fall asleep.
 Although I’m in the room with him, I no longer lie next to him (I haven’t for years) and when he comes to me for comfort I remind him to ask his personal guides instead.
 Again, this is a process as his tendency is to want me to give him the comfort, but what I’ve seen as he grows older is that my comfort only lasts a moment and the lasting comfort has to come from inside of him.
 He also listens to a beautiful CD called “Indigo Dreams”, which teaches similar tools for kids.

 5. A few nights ago, Everest landed on his own tool.
 He was trying to fall asleep and he said, “Mommy, I want to say a prayer for the dead moths that Asher finds,” then proceeded to whisper the most beautiful, heartfelt prayers I’ve ever heard.
 In its purity, it was like poetry whispered from the mouth of an angel, the words too vulnerable and sacred to share here.
 Then he wanted to say a prayer for the mice that our new neighbors recently found, dead and decaying, in the walls of the house that they’re renovating.
 Again, his entire being shifted into a higher frequency when he allowed the words to spontaneously be carried from his heart to his lips, like little boats of light.
 He finished with a big smile on his face and fell asleep more quickly than he has in months.